KarolRechman/Mesh/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a project made in Azure functions (HTTP trigger function).
+This is a Serverless Azure functions project (HTTP trigger function).
 Using .Net 6, developed in Visual Studio 2022

 ### Prerequisites